 He chuckled.
 “Why?”

 I didn’t have a proper answer.
 That’s when I realized that his opener had basically been the same as mine.
-The guy on my left must just be an asshole.
+So, not rude in the World Facing.

 “What were you?”
 I asked.
 “Before?”

 “Oh, John.”
 He chuckled again.
 It was a heady mix of cheer and melancholy.
 I liked it.
 “I was the same!
 Three hundred years and I’m still scraping barnacles off the belly of a boat.”

 I didn’t know what to say, or even think, about that.
 Wouldn’t you go through a mid-life crisis at some point?
 He seemed to be taking it in stride.
 I decided to be cavalier about it.